-Auto enrolment is a requirement for employers to provide workers with a workplace pension scheme over the next few years.
+Auto enrolment is a requirement for employers to provide workers with a workplace pension scheme.

 When to set up your Auto Enrolment Pension Scheme